 This term may have been shorter than expected, but we still managed to have a busy and fun time.
 This term our topic was 'People who help us'.
 We were fortunate to have some lovely visitors into class to tell us all about the different ways in which they help people.
 First we thought about all the people who help us at home and at school.
 They we looked at people in the wider community and thought about how they help us.

-Our next visitors brought in something very special a real fire engine!
-The local firefighters from Faringdon station came into class to talk to the children about fire safety.
+We had some very special visitors from our local fire station.
+The Faringdon firefighters came into class to talk to the children about fire safety.
 We learnt how important it is not to play with matches and lighters.
-How to regularly test our smoke alarms on 'Test it Tuesday' and if there is a fire house to get out, stay out and dial 999.
-All very important messages that I know the children have relayed to their parents.
+How we should all regularly check our smoke alarms to make sure they are working, and if there is a house fire we should get out, stay out and dial 999.
+Also if a piece of our clothing catches fire, how we should stop, drop, cover and roll.
+All very important messages that I know the children have relayed back to their parents.

 We learnt all about the different types of kit firefighters wear and what types of equipment they use, including thermal imaging cameras, gas marks, special cutters and of course the ladders and hoses!
 As you can see the children had lots of fun with the firefighters.

 Our next visitor into class was Doctor Hulse she told us all about the different ways that doctors help us when we are poorly, and also some top tips on how to keep healthy, We learnt that doctors work in all sorts of different places, including space!
 Doctor Hulse brought in lots of stethoscopes for us to use.
 We listened to our tummies they were very noisy!